Five-goal Australia, Iraq Advance In Asia World Cup Qualifying - UrduPoint

 In Group C, Son scored as South Korea look favourites to go through after a 3-0 win against Thailand in Bangkok, while China got their qualifying hopes back on track with a 4-1 win against Singapore.

-Park Jin-seob and Lee Jae-sun joined the Tottenham Hotspur star on the scoresheet and South Korea now need only a draw in Singapore in June to go through.
+Park Jin-seob and Lee Jae-sung joined the Tottenham Hotspur star on the scoresheet and South Korea now need only a draw in Singapore in June to go through.

 Australia's Craig Goodwin led his side to a fourth straight qualifying victory with two goals in a man-of-the-match performance, together with strikes from Kusini Yengi, John Iredale and an own goal.